-- Defeat 3 Team Go Rocket Grunts for 500 XP
+- Defeat three Team GO Rocket Grunts for 500 XP.

-- Catch 1 Shadow Pokémon for 500 XP
+- Catch one Shadow Pokémon for 500 XP.

-Completion rewards: 500 Stardust, 10 Poké Balls, and 10 Razzberries
+Completion rewards: 500 Stardust, ten Poké Balls, and ten Razzberries

-- Spin a PokéStop 5 days in a row for 750 XP
+- Spin a PokéStop five days in a row for 750 XP.

 Completion rewards: 1,500 Stardust, 15 Great Balls, and five Pinap Berries

-Completion rewards: 2,000 Stardust, 1 Super Rocket Radar, and three Golden Razz Berries
+Completion rewards: 2,000 Stardust, one Super Rocket Radar, and three Golden Razz Berries

-Completion rewards: 3,000 Stardust, one Charged TM, and 1 Fast TM
+Completion rewards: 3,000 Stardust, one Charged TM, and one Fast TM

 Completion rewards: three Max Revives, 20 Ultra Balls, and three Rare Candies